crpietschmann/portfolio/_imports/_posts/2009-08-18-jhtmlarea-adding-custom-toolbar-buttons.markdown

 Here&rsquo;s an example object literal that can be used to create the custom toolbar button:
 <pre class="brush: js; first-line: 1; tab-size: 4; toolbar: false; ">{
-    css: "custombutton", // The CSS class used to Style the &lt;A&gt; tag of the Toolbar Button
+    css: "custombutton", // The CSS class used to Style the <A> tag of the Toolbar Button
-    test: "Custom Button Tooltip", // The text to use as the &lt;A&gt; tags "Alt" attribute, or tooltip
+    test: "Custom Button Tooltip", // The text to use as the <A> tags "Alt" attribute, or tooltip
     action: function(btn) { // The function to execute when the Toolbar Button is Clicked
         // 'this' = jHtmlArea Object
-        // 'btn' = jQuery object that represents the &lt;A&gt; "anchor" tag for the Toolbar Button
+        // 'btn' = jQuery object that represents the <A> "anchor" tag for the Toolbar Button

         // Take some action or Do Something Here
     }